lnxpy/notio/README.md

 ![banner](media/notio.svg)

 ## NotioAI
-Notio is a CI automated LLM toolkit that gets triggered when a Hashnode article gets published/modified.
+Notio is a CI automated LLM toolkit that gets triggered when a [Hashnode](https://hashnode.com) article gets published/modified.
 With the help of this pipeline, you can..

 - Share the translated version of a newly published Hashnode article.
 - Generate questions about the article and push it to GitHub.
 - Create an abstraction from the article.
 - Simplify the article and share it in a Markdown file on GitHub.

+> [!TIP]
+> Read [this article](https://blog.imsadra.me/notio-hashnode-post-publication-llm-toolkit) about the development process and full potential of this CI action.

 ### Setup
 Follow these steps to enable Notio for your Hashnode blog.